The Research and Evidence Behind Neuro-Optometric Rehabilitation Therapy

 - Traumatic visual acuity loss

-Neuro-optometric rehabilitation therapy is suitable for patients of all ages who’ve survived a stroke, have a systemic neurological condition, or sustained a traumatic brain injury (TBI) of any degree.
+Neuro-optometric rehabilitation therapy is suitable for patients of all ages who have experienced a stroke, have systemic neurological conditions, or have suffered from traumatic brain injuries (TBIs) of varying severity.

-- A small-scale study published in the Journal of Optometry (2018) demonstrated that nearly 10 hours of neuro-optometric rehabilitation therapy led to improved eye movement in all participants.
+- A study published in the Journal of Optometry (2018) demonstrated that nearly 10 hours of neuro-optometric rehabilitation therapy led to improved eye movement in all participants.

-- A 2019 study published in the journal Disability and Rehabilitation examined the medical records of more than 3,000 patients who sustained a mild brain injury and underwent neuro-optometric rehabilitation therapy.
-The researchers concluded that this form of visual rehabilitation is a ‘promising intervention’ and that all patients who suffer from a brain injury should have their vision evaluated by a neuro-optometrist or other vision professional.
+- A 2019 study published in the journal Disability and Rehabilitation examined over 3,000 medical records of patients who experienced mild brain injuries and underwent neuro-optometric rehabilitation therapy.
+The researchers concluded that this form of visual rehabilitation is a promising intervention, recommending that all individuals with brain injuries have their vision evaluated by a neuro-optometrist or another vision professional.

-- In 2017, the Journal of the American Academy of Optometry published a study concluding that visual rehabilitation for post-concussion patients.
-The study found that visual rehabilitation was successful in the vast majority of the 218 cases examined.
-Some visual problems that were addressed included convergence insufficiency, accommodative insufficiency, oculomotor problems, eye movement problems and binocular problems.
+- The Journal of the American Academy of Optometry published a study in 2017, which examined 218 cases of post-concussion patients.
+The study found that visual rehabilitation was successful in addressing visual problems such as convergence insufficiency, accommodative insufficiency, oculomotor problems, eye movement problems, and binocular problems.

-- Neuro-optometric rehabilitation therapy can also benefit post-TBI patients who have reading-related visual dysfunction.
-A 2014 study by the journal NeuroRehabilitation found that after just 6 weeks of treatment, patients with mild TBIs had an improved reading rate and a decrease in visual symptoms.
+- Neuro-optometric rehabilitation therapy has also proven beneficial for post-TBI patients with reading-related visual dysfunction.
+A 2014 study published in the journal NeuroRehabilitation revealed that after just six weeks of treatment, patients with mild TBIs showed an improved reading rate and a decrease in visual symptoms.